Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 She duck-nodded, then swished away to mingle and Beau finally got a chance to step away from the dance floor and grab a drink.
 He used a napkin to discreetly mop his face and gathered himself.
 He was feeling thoroughly out-danced already, and it came with the impression that the Great Mother had actually gone rather easy on him.

-When it came time to spar with Daar… He didn’t expect such gentleness.
+When it came time to spar with Daar...
+He didn’t expect such gentleness.

 He’d have to be ready.